IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 - Roles can be developed in parallel by different administrators

 The directory structure of a Role contains directories such as defaults, vars, tasks, files, templates, meta, and handlers — these are all "expected" directories (we can make use of all of them or only a subset) that Ansible Roles must be patterned against.
-Each directory must contain a **main.yml** file which provides the relevant content needed by Ansible to execute a Playbook.
+Each directory must contain a **main.yml** file which provides the relevant content needed by AAP to execute a Playbook.
 Let's examine the purpose of each directory type, in turn:

 - **defaults**: Contains default variables for the Role; variables by default have the lowest priority, so they are easy to override.